giampy1969/simulink-adaptive-neural-networks-library/Readme.txt

 Unzip the file in a folder of choice, usually under the "toolbox" folder under the Matlab main installation folder.

-From Matlab, open the "Set Path" interface from the "File" menu, and use the "Add with Subfolders" feature to add the new folder to the matlab path.
+From MATLAB®, open the "Set Path" interface from the "File" menu, and use the "Add with Subfolders" feature to add the new folder to the matlab path.
 Then Save and exit the Set Path dialog box.